UV Fe II emission model of HE 0413-4031 and its relation to broad-line time delays: Results

-To perform time-delay measurements, we created Mg II and Fe II light curves as we did in \citet{prince2023} by normalizing each spectrum with the help of photometry and subtracting the underlying power-law component as well as Mg II and Fe II contributions, accordingly.
+To perform time-delay measurements, we created MgII and FeII light curves as we did in \citet{prince2023} by normalizing each spectrum with the help of photometry and subtracting the underlying power-law component as well as MgII and FeII contributions, accordingly.
 In comparison to \citet{prince2023}, in this work, we have an additional SALT spectrum taken on January 26, 2023 (MJD 59970) extending the total duration from January 2013 to January 2023.
 The SALT spectrum is reduced following a similar procedure as described in \citet{prince2023}.
-The total length of the continuum light curve is 3799.30 days with the mean cadence of 37.25 days.
-The BLR line-emission light curves have the total length of 3655.98 days, with the mean sampling of 117.93 days.
+The total length of the continuum light curve is 3799.30 days with a mean cadence of 37.25 days.
+The BLR line-emission light curves have a total length of 3655.98 days, with a mean sampling of 117.93 days.

-The normalized Mg II and Fe II light curves, together with the continuum light curve are shown in Figure~\ref{fig:curves}.
+The normalized MgII and FeII light curves, together with the continuum light curve are shown in Figure~\ref{fig:curves}.
 For the continuum $V$ band data, the photometric information is collected from various telescopes, namely the 1.5 m telescope at OGLE observatory, 40 cm Bochum Monitoring Telescope (BMT), and SALT measurement with the SALTICAM (all are shown in orange color).
 In addition, we also include the archival $V$-band data from ASAS-SN (in purple) to extend the baseline of the continuum emission.